Last Updated: May 20, 2023

 Search engine optimization is equally important for a google search with voice, as it is for a typed one.
 You still need to gain greater visibility and reach the highest number of people, after all.
 The average voice search result has 1,199 Facebook shares and 44 Tweets; however, very few voice search results had the exact query in their title tag.

-- Since its introduction in 2016, Google Assistant has grown to become one of the most accurate voice search mobile options for many users.
+- Since its introduction in 2016, Google Assistant has grown to become one of the most accurate voice searches mobile options for many users.

 - China’s iFlytek’s speech pattern recognition system boasts an even higher accuracy rate at 98%.